Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Experimental Validation and Benchmarking

 \subsection{Experimental Validation}

 In the experiments, we connect the output gear of our SEA to a pendulum rod constructed from acrylonitrile butadiene styrene (ABS) via $3$D printing.
-As depicted in Fig.~\ref{fig:setup}.(d), this pendulum rod supports a $125 \ \mathrm{g}$ brass load positioned $12.7$ cm from its center of rotation.
-This setup results in a moment of inertia of $m_e = 2.0 \times 10^{-3} \ \mathrm{kg \cdot m^2}$, which is slightly lower than the moment of inertia of the $1 \ \mathrm{kg}$ TMS coil rotating around the wrist joint with $\mathrm{L_0} = 5$ cm in the example use case in Sec.~\ref{sec:tms}.
+As depicted in Fig.~\ref{fig:setup}(b), this pendulum rod supports a $125 \ \mathrm{g}$ brass load positioned $12.7$ cm from its center of rotation.
+This setup results in a moment of inertia of $m_e = 2.0 \times 10^{-3} \ \mathrm{kg \cdot m^2}$, which is slightly lower than the moment of inertia of a $1$ kg commercial TMS coil rotating about a wrist joint with a radius of $5$ cm.